Last updated: 26 November 2020

-By identifying issues at the outset and keeping them under review, you should be able to identify which suppliers are able to meet the privacy requirements under the Law and work with them to implement any changes to the product or service (or to their operational methods) which might be required.
+By identifying issues at the outset and keeping them under review, you should be able to identify which suppliers are able to meet the requirements of the Law and work with them to implement any changes to the product or service (or to their operational methods) which might be required.

 Adopting the ‘Data Protection by Design and Default’ approach may involve a cultural and/or organisational shift in terms of adopting new methods of working, input from additional stakeholders within the business, or revisions to existing procedures.
 Any such changes should be made with the specific needs of the business in mind - there will not be a 'one size fits all' method which will work for everyone.